robertmartin8/udemyML/README.md

 However, what I don't understand is where they draw the line between writing code from scratch and using the available libraries.
 The course makes massive use of the standard libraries most of the time (which I have no objection to), but then sometimes it neglects to use a built-in which would save many lines of code.
 For example, the backwards-elimination method that we implemented from scratch in R can be replaced by the built in `step()` function.
 Literally 6 characters.

-While I am complaining quite a lot, this course has sparked/renewed my interest in machine learning, and has given me the motivation to go and learn the theory, either from a textbook like Elements of Statistical Learning, or from a more rigorous course like Andrew Ng's machine learning on Coursera, which I had previously started, but had given up on.
+While I am complaining quite a lot, this course has sparked/renewed my interest in machine learning, and has given me the motivation to go and learn the theory, either from a textbook like Elements of Statistical Learning, or from a more rigorous course like Andrew Ng's Machine Learning on Coursera, which I had previously started, but had given up on.